And so we go, a short drive to the end of the peninsula, parking the car by the gate at the end of the estate road.

 It's an easy walk at first, hardly more than couple of miles of a stony dirt track undulating between a rocky hillside and the sea, with views to the mainland.
 We turn off the road onto a side trail.
 This last stretch is steeper and narrower, needing more attention on the narrow stone-made path.

-I am climbing down from the log bridge over the burn, making my way around a rock outcrop, when my boot slides and I lean forward to regain my balance.
-My left hand slips down the mossy stone, catches a sharp edge of something before splatting into a small hollow filled with murky water, reddening now with the blood from the gash that's splitting the fleshy left edge of my hand.
+I am climbing down from the log bridge over the burn, making my way through a tight space between one of the last trees on this path and a drystone wall, when my boot slides and I lean forward to regain my balance.
+My left hand slips down to the mossy stone, catches a sharp edge of something, reddening now with the blood from the gash that's split the fleshy left edge of my hand.

 I steady myself, the instinctive movement of my injured hand towards my mouth halted mid-way by the bits of rotting plant matter and dirt that are sticking to it, and stand there, trying to remember where and how deep the first aid kit is buried in the bag.